-- Note: data should be grouped by query_id, for more information, see Query Data - Note: index starts from 0 and it doesn't count the label column when passing type is int, e.g. when label is column_0 and query_id is column_1, the correct parameter is query=0 - ignore_column, default = "", type = multi-int or string, aliases: ignore_feature, blacklist - used to specify some ignoring columns in training - use number for index, e.g. ignore_column=0,1,2 means column_0, column_1 and column_2 will be ignored - add a prefix name: for column name, e.g. ignore_column=name:c1,c2,c3 means c1, c2 and c3 will be ignored - Note: works only in case of loading data directly from text file - Note: index starts from 0 and it doesn't count the label column when passing type is int - Note: despite the fact that specified columns will be completely ignored during the training, they still should have a valid format allowing LightGBM to load file successfully - categorical_feature , default = "", type = multi-int or string, aliases: cat_feature, categorical_column, cat_column, categorical_features - used to specify categorical features - use number for index, e.g. categorical_feature=0,1,2 means column_0, column_1 and column_2 are categorical features - add a prefix name: for column name, e.g. categorical_feature=name:c1,c2,c3 means c1, c2 and c3 are categorical features - Note: all values will be cast to int32 (integer codes will be extracted from pandas categoricals in the Python-package) - Note: index starts from 0 and it doesn't count the label column when passing type is int - Note: all values should be less than Int32.MaxValue (2147483647) - Note: using large values could be memory consuming.
-Tree decision rule works best when categorical features are presented by consecutive integers starting from zero - Note: all negative values will be treated as missing values - Note: the output cannot be monotonically constrained with respect to a categorical feature - Note: floating point numbers in categorical features will be rounded towards 0 - forcedbins_filename, default = "", type = string - path to a . json file that specifies bin upper bounds for some or all features - .json file should contain an array of objects, each containing the word feature (integer feature index) and bin_upper_bound (array of thresholds for binning) - see this file as an example - save_binary, default = false, type = bool, aliases: is_save_binary, is_save_binary_file - if true, LightGBM will save the dataset (including validation data) to a binary file.
-This speed ups the data loading for the next time - Note: init_score is not saved in binary file - Note: can be used only in CLI version; for language-specific packages you can use the correspondent function
+- add a prefix name: for column name, e.g. weight=name:weight - Note: works only in case of loading data directly from text file - Note: index starts from 0 and it doesn't count the label column when passing type is int, e.g. when label is column_0, and weight is column_1, the correct parameter is weight=0 - group_column , default = "", type = int or string, aliases: group, group_id, query_column, query, query_id - used to specify the query/group id column - use number for index, e.g. query=0 means column_0 is the query id - add a prefix name: for column name, e.g. query=name:query_id - Note: works only in case of loading data directly from text file - Note: data should be grouped by query_id, for more information, see Query Data - Note: index starts from 0 and it doesn't count the label column when passing type is int, e.g. when label is column_0 and query_id is column_1, the correct parameter is query=0 - ignore_column, default = "", type = multi-int or string, aliases: ignore_feature, blacklist - used to specify some ignoring columns in training - use number for index, e.g. ignore_column=0,1,2 means column_0, column_1 and column_2 will be ignored - add a prefix name: for column name, e.g. ignore_column=name:c1,c2,c3 means c1, c2 and c3 will be ignored - Note: works only in case of loading data directly from text file - Note: index starts from 0 and it doesn't count the label column when passing type is int - Note: despite the fact that specified columns will be completely ignored during the training, they still should have a valid format allowing LightGBM to load file successfully - categorical_feature , default = "", type = multi-int or string, aliases: cat_feature, categorical_column, cat_column, categorical_features - used to specify categorical features - use number for index, e.g. categorical_feature=0,1,2 means column_0, column_1 and column_2 are categorical features - add a prefix name: for column name, e.g. categorical_feature=name:c1,c2,c3 means c1, c2 and c3 are categorical features - Note: only supports categorical with int type (not applicable for data represented as pandas DataFrame in Python-package) - Note: index starts from 0 and it doesn't count the label column when passing type is int - Note: all values should be less than Int32.MaxValue (2147483647) - Note: using large values could be memory consuming.
+Tree decision rule works best when categorical features are presented by consecutive integers starting from zero - Note: all negative values will be treated as missing values - Note: the output cannot be monotonically constrained with respect to a categorical feature - forcedbins_filename, default = "", type = string - path to a .json file that specifies bin upper bounds for some or all features

+- .json file should contain an array of objects, each containing the word feature (integer feature index) and bin_upper_bound (array of thresholds for binning) - see this file as an example - save_binary, default = false, type = bool, aliases: is_save_binary, is_save_binary_file - if true, LightGBM will save the dataset (including validation data) to a binary file.
+This speed ups the data loading for the next time - Note: init_score is not saved in binary file - Note: can be used only in CLI version; for language-specific packages you can use the correspondent function - precise_float_parser, default = false, type = bool - use precise floating point number parsing for text parser (e.g. CSV, TSV, LibSVM input) - Note: setting this to true may lead to much slower text parsing